 If you are prepared to make the most of this sit-down, it’ll be a relatively painless process; in fact, it might even be eye-opening and super insightful.

 At a minimum, you should bring a list of accomplishments and a catalog of questions.
 Think of how you can self-promote, but also be prepared to respond to your boss’ feedback.
+(Or, fill out this 10-minute worksheet weekly.)

 The following phrases can apply to numerous situations and will help you navigate the annual loaded meeting with aplomb.